-All other Navigable Rivers and Lakes
+All other Navigable Rivers and Lakes.

-Navigable waterbodies within State-owned or State-selected land.
-The designation and management intent for navigable waterbodies that cross or are surrounded by state-owned and state-selected lands are the same as those of the upland unit, except that those portions of navigable waterbodies that are anadromous are designated Habitat (Ha).
+The designation and management intent for navigable waterbodies that cross or are surrounded by state land are the same as those of the upland tract, except that those portions of navigable, anadromous streams where spawning and rearing occur are designated Habitat.

-Navigable waterbodies not within State-owned or State-selected land.
-Navigable waterbodies that are not within Federal Conservation Units and are not within state-owned, state-selected, or state-topfiled upland units, are designated Habitat if anadromous and General Use if not anadromous.
-Navigable waterbodies that are anadromous are to be managed to protect their habitat values, although uses can be authorized if these values are protected.
-Waterbodies designated General Use are to be managed to allow a diversity of uses consistent with the uses authorized on adjoining uplands in federal, private, or other state entity ownership.
-Upland uses are usually designated in an adopted land use or resource management plan, or can be inferred from the actual or planned use of the unit.
+Navigable rivers and lakes that are not within general state land or LDAs are designated General Use.
+These waterbodies are to be managed to allow a diversity of uses consistent with the uses authorized on adjoining uplands in federal, private, or other state entity ownership (e.g. Mental Health, University, and state tracts quitclaimed to a state agency other than DNR).
+Upland uses are usually designated in an adopted land use or resource management plan, or can be inferred from the actual or planned use of the parcel.